okorch/dge_analysis/README.md

 ```

 ### Instalation from Docker
-To run this app using Docker, make sure Docker is installed on your machine.
+To run this app using Docker, make sure Docker is installed and currently running on your machine.
 Then follow these steps:
 ```bash
 # Clone the repository
 git clone https://github.com/yourname/dge_pipeline.git